2023/2024 Housing Residential Agreement

 College breaks

-College Housing operates through fall and winter semesters, and is closed in summer semester.
-All of College Housing remains open through Labor Day, Thanksgiving, and Spring breaks for all residents, free of charge, with no prior approval needed to stay through these periods.
-College Housing remains open for early arrivals and winter break housing through approval by college hosuing staff.
-See Early Arrival and Winter Break Housing.
+College Housing operates through fall and winter semesters and is closed in summer semester.
+All of College Housing remains open through Labor Day, Thanksgiving, and Spring Breaks for all residents, free of charge, with no prior approval needed to stay through these periods.
+College Housing remains open for early arrivals and winter break housing through approval by college housing staff.
+See “Early Arrival and Winter Break Housing.”

-At the end of Fall semester, College Housing will conduct room checks in preparation for winter break.
+At the end of fall semester, College Housing will conduct room checks in preparation for winter break.
 In each room, all electrical items must be unplugged, windows must be closed and locked, and faucets and heating must be turned off during the break.
 Residents are encouraged to take home their more expensive belongings during these periods (computers, jewelry, cash, etc.)

 Early arrival and winter break housing

-Any student needing to stay on campus before normal fall move-in, or during any part of winter break, (Ie. Student athletes, International/Out-of-state students, etc.…) must indicate their need on their housing application, or submit a request to housing@sc4.edu.
+Any student needing to stay on campus before normal fall move-in or during any part of winter break, (Ie. Student athletes, International/Out-of-state students, etc.…) must indicate their need on their housing application or submit a request to housing@sc4.edu.
 Students requesting an early arrival or winter break housing must get approval from college housing staff.
-Only residents who reside in College Housing for both Fall and Winter Semesters are eligible to stay during winter break.
-(Residents moving out of College Housing after Fall semester must vacate during normal move-out periods.
+Only residents who reside in College Housing for both fall and winter semesters are eligible to stay during winter break.
+(Residents moving out of College Housing after fall semester must vacate during normal move-out periods.
 Residents moving into college housing starting winter semester are not eligible to move-in any time earlier than normal move-in periods).
-All dates regarding Early arrival times, Winter break housing periods, standard move-in and move-out dates are found on the Important Resident Dates Calendar on the College Housing website.
+All dates regarding early arrival times, winter break housing periods, standard move-in, and move-out dates are found on the Important Resident Dates Calendar on the College Housing website.
 Early arrival and winter break housing fees may apply.

 If a resident is found in housing during early arrival or winter break without prior approval by College Housing, they will be asked to leave immediately.
 All policies outlined within this agreement still apply during these time periods, including the following restrictions:

-- Guests are not allowed in housing prior to the normal move-in dates or during any and all winter breaks.
+1. Guests are not allowed in housing prior to the normal move-in dates or during any and all winter breaks.
 Any residents wishing to spend time with a non-resident guest are expected to do so outside of housing.

-- 1. Student Code of Conduct Standard
+• 1.
+Student Code of Conduct Standard

-- 2. Housing Residential Agreement Standard
+• 2.
+Housing Residential Agreement Standard

 Housing Residents are expected to follow the guidelines and procedures as explained throughout this agreement.
 Failure to follow these guidelines will result in violation of the Housing Residential Agreement Standard.

-- 3. General Law Standard
+• 3.
+General Law Standard

 Violation of federal, state, or local law including but not limited to:

-- 3.1 Possession or supplication of any falsified identification.
+• 3.1 Possession or supplication of any falsified identification.

-- 3.2 Sale or distribution of local, state or federal identification.
+• 3.2 Sale or distribution of local, state or federal identification.

-- 3.3 Theft of resident personal property or of College Housing property.
+• 3.3 Theft of resident personal property or of College Housing property.

-- 3.4 Property damage of resident personal property or of College Housing property, including but not limited to the tampering of cables/technology, windows and doors, fire safety and security equipment, and exit signs.
+• 3.4 Property damage of resident personal property or of College Housing property, including but not limited to the tampering of cables/technology, windows and doors, fire safety and security equipment, and exit signs.

-- 3.5 Trespassing (including but not limited to utility/maintenance closets, non-resident permitted roof access, housing office, College Housing Staff living spaces, other non-permitted residential spaces).
+• 3.5 Trespassing (including but not limited to utility/maintenance closets, non-resident permitted roof access, housing office, College Housing Staff living spaces, other non-permitted residential spaces).

-- 3.6 Harassment including but not limited to sexual, verbal and discriminatory, and bullying.
+• 3.6 Harassment including but not limited to sexual, verbal and discriminatory, and bullying.

-- 3.7 Assault and threats including but not limited to sexual, physical, emotional and self-harm.
+• 3.7 Assault and threats including but not limited to sexual, physical, emotional and self-harm.

-- 3.8 Gambling.
+• 3.8 Gambling.

-- 3.9 Intoxication; drug−altered states; and the possession, use or sale of alcohol, illegal drugs or related paraphernalia.
+• 3.9 Intoxication; drug−altered states; and the possession, use or sale of alcohol, illegal drugs or related paraphernalia.

-- 3.10 Disorderly conduct defined as acting in a manner to annoy, disturb, interfere with, obstruct or be offensive to others, including but not limited to shouting or making excessive noise either inside or outside a building to the annoyance or disturbance of others.
+• 3.10 Disorderly conduct defined as acting in a manner to annoy, disturb, interfere with, obstruct or be offensive to others, including but not limited to shouting or making excessive noise either inside or outside a building to the annoyance or disturbance of others.

-- 3.11 Undefined general law standard violation.
+• 3.11 Undefined general law standard violation.

-- 4. Behavioral Standard
+• 4.
+Behavioral Standard

 Residents are expected to act in a responsible, respectful and civil demeanor at all times with all other residents and guests, College Housing staff, and all St. Clair County Community College personnel.
 Behavioral Standard violations beyond the General Law Standards include but are not limited to:

-- 4.1 Violation of the substance-free living environment and/or the alcohol, smoking or drug policies (see “Substance Free Living”).
+• 4.1 Violation of the substance-free living environment and/or the alcohol, smoking or drug policies (see “Substance Free Living”).

-- 4.2 Failure to comply with reasonable role instruction from College Housing staff and other professional St. Clair County Community College staff including but not limited to:
+• 4.2 Failure to comply with reasonable role instruction from College Housing staff and other professional St. Clair County Community College staff including but not limited to:

-- Failure to respond to general verbal, written and notification requests.
+• Failure to respond to general verbal, written and notification requests.

-- Failure to present identification upon request.
+• Failure to present identification upon request.

-- Failure to meet at a mutually agreed time and location.
+• Failure to meet at a mutually agreed time and location.

-- Failure to complete housing code of conduct sanctions within the specified time periods.
+• Failure to complete housing code of conduct sanctions within the specified time periods.

-- Failure to accept a roommate.
+• Failure to accept a roommate.

-- 4.3 Interfering with or disrupting any College Housing event.
+• 4.3 Interfering with or disrupting any College Housing event.

-- 4.4 Failure to hold guests accountable for abiding to Housing Residential Agreement policies and the Student Code of Conduct policies.
+• 4.4 Failure to hold guests accountable for abiding to Housing Residential Agreement policies and the Student Code of Conduct policies.

-- 4.5 Involvement/presence within Housing Residential Agreement violations of other residents.
+• 4.5 Involvement/presence within Housing Residential Agreement violations of other residents.

-- 4.6 Creating an unsafe living environment within housing for self, other residents, guests, and St. Clair County Community College staff.
+• 4.6 Creating an unsafe living environment within housing for self, other residents, guests, and St. Clair County Community College staff.

-- 4.7 Failure to dispose of biohazard wastes appropriately.
+• 4.7 Failure to dispose of biohazard wastes appropriately.

-- 4.8 Failure to maintain cleanliness in communal areas.
+• 4.8 Failure to maintain cleanliness in communal areas.

-- 4.9 Failure to report life-threatening or emergency situations to College Housing staff.
+• 4.9 Failure to report life-threatening or emergency situations to College Housing staff.

 Residents who violate the listed policies of the Housing Code of Conduct will partake in the housing mediation process, outlined as follows:

-After responding to the housing violation, the St. Clair County Community College responding personnel will write up a summary report of the incident.
+After responding to the housing violation, the St. Clair County Community College response personnel will write up a summary report of the incident.
 This summary report will be sent to College Housing Professional Staff, at which point they will decide if further action is needed.
 If so, College Housing Staff will contact the resident to schedule a conduct meeting.
 Students invited to a conduct meeting are not found responsible for the housing violations by default.
-The conduct meeting is a private meeting only for the resident invited and St. Clair County Community College housing staff.
+The conduct meeting is a private meeting only for the invited resident and St. Clair County Community College housing staff.

 The conduct meeting process is as follows: